CSCfi/csc-user-guide/docs/data/sensitive-data/sd-connect-upload.md

 # Uploading and encrypting data

 Your data is automatically encrypted when you upload data to SD Connect.
 This is suitable for all file types and formats.
 Automated encryption and data upload via a web browser is for files up to 100 GB.
-Files larger than 100 GB can be encrypted using an application and uploaded [programmatically](./sd-connect-command-line-interface.md).
+Files larger than 100 GB can be automatically encrypted and uploaded [programmatically](./sd-connect-command-line-interface.md).

 ## Upload and encrypt files to a new folder